JetBrains/teamcity-documentation/topics/build-script-interaction-with-teamcity.md

 #### Adding or Changing a Build Parameter

 By using a dedicated service message in your build script, you can dynamically update build parameters of the build right from a build step (the parameters need to be defined in the [Parameters section](configuring-build-parameters.md) of the build configuration).
 The changed build parameters will be available in the build steps following the modifying one.
-They will also be available as build parameters and can be used in the dependent builds via [Predefined Build Parameters](predefined-build-parameters.md), e.g.
+They will also be available as build parameters and can be used in the dependent builds via [` %dep.*% parameter references`](predefined-build-parameters.md#Dependencies+Properties), for example:

 ```Shell